top of page

 The yellow to red colors denote above normal warm water temperatures, the blue colors are the colder than normal surface water - dark blue shows areas of much below normal.

-GWO's 2-Year Prediction into September 2026 purhcase here
+GWO's 2-Year Prediction into December 2026 purhcase here

 b.
-NOAA - ENSO Neutral - La Niña) Watch - updated 16 September 2024
+NOAA - ENSO Neutral - La Niña) Watch - updated 28 October 2024

 La Niña Watch ENSO-neutral conditions are present.

 Equatorial sea surface temperatures (SSTs) are near-to-below-average in the central and eastern Pacific Ocean.
-La Niña favored to emerge in September-November (71% chance) and is expected to persist through January-March 2025.*

-2. Current Conditions - Expert Analysis by GWO - Updated 17 September 2024
+2. Current Conditions - Expert Analysis by GWO - Updated 01 November 2024

 a.
 Tropical Pacific Ocean Subsurface Temperatures